pdfcpu/pdfcpu/README.md

 * Additional watermark configuration for fontname/size/color, absolute/relative scaling, render mode, opacity and rotation is also supported.
 * Optional intelligent rotation aligns the rotation angle with one of two page diagonals.
 * `-pages` now also supports `odd/even`.
 (You can even say `-pages odd,n1` if you want to stamp all odd pages other than the title page.)
-* `extract -mode image` is now natively supporting PNG and TIFF with optional lzw compression (There are 2 proposals for golang coming out of this regarding TIFF support and compress/lzw).
+* `extract -mode image` is now natively supporting PNG and TIFF with optional lzw compression.
+* [github.com/hhrutter/pdfcpu/lzw](https://github.com/hhrutter/pdfcpu/lzw) is an improved version of `compress/lzw`.
+(There is a [golang proposal](https://github.com/golang/go/issues/25409).)
+* [github.com/hhrutter/pdfcpu/tiff](https://github.com/hhrutter/pdfcpu/tiff) is an improved version of golang.org/x/image/tiff.
 * Bug fixes.

 ## Motivation

 This is an effort to build a PDF processing library from the ground up written in Go with strong support for batch processing via a rich command line.
-Over time pdfcpu aims to support the standard range of PDF processing features and also any interesting use cases that may present themselves along the way.
-One example is to reduce the size of large PDF files for mass mailings by optimization to the bare minimum.
+Over time `pdfcpu` aims to support the standard range of PDF processing features and also any interesting use cases that may present themselves along the way.

+One example is reducing the size of large PDF files for mass mailings by optimization to the bare minimum.
 This can be achieved by analyzing a PDF's cross reference table, removing redundant embedded resources like font files or images and by always writing back the file maxing out PDF compression.
 I also wanted to have my own swiss army knife for PDFs written entirely in [Go](http://golang.org) that allows me to trim, split, stamp and merge PDF content.

 ## Features